peterjc/thapbi-pict/docs/introduction.rst

 There are currently three main reports produced (in multiple formats including formatted Excel spreadsheets).

 - **Sample report**.
-Provides both a high level human readable sample report in text (including any sample metadata) and a tabular report.
-This has the samples as rows, and genus and species as columns, with combined sequence counts as values.
-Includes totals and unclassified counts as additional rows.
+Table with samples as rows, and genus and species as columns, with combined sequence counts as values.
+Includes a total row, and unclassified counts as additional column.
 Can include sample metadata as additional columns.
 - **Read report**.
 Table of unique sequences as rows, and samples as columns, with read counts (sequence abundance) as values.
 Includes any species classification and the sequences themselves as additional columns.
 Can